 A preliminary program of study (PPOS) is required for M.S. and Ph.D. students.
-The PPOS Excel form can be obtained from the graduate coordinator.
+Students are strongly encouraged to obtain a PPOS Excel form from the Graduate Coordinator.
 The PPOS will be developed by the major professor and the student and approved by a majority of the advisory committee.
-The PPOS will be submitted to the graduate coordinator by the end of the student's first year of residence for review.
-The student will use the approved PPOS to submit the formal program of study to the Graduate school via the appropriate online form in Grad Status.
+The PPOS will be submitted to the Graduate Coordinator by the end of the student's first year of residence for review.
+The student will use the approved PPOS to submit the formal program of study to the Graduate school using a G138 Program of Study form in Grad Status.
 The department Milestones (Appendix 1) require each M.S. and Ph.D. student to submit a formal Program of Study to the Graduate School by the end of the student's first year of residence.
 The formal Program of Study must be approved by the Graduate Coordinator and the Dean of the Graduate School.

 The M.S.
 Program of Study must include: 1) 3 hours of PATH 7000 (thesis research), 2) 3 hours of PATH 7300 (thesis writing), (3) a total of not less than 24 semester hours of graduate courses, excluding thesis research (PATH 7000) and thesis writing (PATH 7300), (4) at least 12 of which must be in courses open only to graduate students, although classes open to both undergraduate and graduate students which have only graduate students registered can also count.
-Credits from courses such as GRSC 7770, GRSC 9270, and ELAN 7768/7769 do not count toward the 24-hour minimum.
+Credits from courses such as GRSC 7001, GRSC 7770, GRSC 9270, and ELAN 7768/7769 do not count toward the 24-hour minimum.
 At least half of the 24 hours of formal course work must be in graduate courses in Plant Pathology.
-A grade point average of 3.0 must be maintained on all graduate courses taken, and no grade below 2.0 will be accepted as part of a Program of Study.
+A grade point average of 3.0 must be maintained on all graduate courses taken, and no grade below 2.0 (C) will be accepted as part of a Program of Study.

 The Ph.D. program of study should consist of 16 or more hours of 8000-level courses in addition to research, dissertation writing, and directed study.
 This program must include all course work to be applied to the degree and must include 3 hours of PATH 9000 (dissertation research) and 3 hours of PATH 9300 (dissertation writing).
 The specific number of hours required for the Ph.D. degree is determined by the student's advisory committee; however, the Graduate School expects a minimum of 30 hours of course work, that must include three hours of dissertation writing (PATH 9300) and dissertation research (PATH 9000).
 At least 12 hours of course work in Plant Pathology is required.
-Credits from courses such as GRSC 7770, GRSC 9270, and ELAN 7768/7769 do not count toward the 30-hour minimum.
+Credits from courses such as GRSC 7001, GRSC 7770, GRSC 9270, and ELAN 7768/7769 do not count toward the 30-hour minimum.
 The student must maintain an average of 3.0 or higher on all graduate courses taken.
 No grade below 2.0 is acceptable for courses on the Program of Study.